rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 Hi!
 Hello!
 Welcome.
 Bienvenidos.

-Almost 3 years ago, I wrote my [first blog post](/post/2017-06-12-up-and-running-with-blogdown/) and published it on my own website.
-Since then, that single post has been viewed over 23,823 times.
+About 3.5 years ago, I wrote my [first blog post](/post/2017-06-12-up-and-running-with-blogdown/) and published it on my first website.
+Since then, that single post has been viewed over 27,390 times.
 That may not seem like a lot to some folks, but it is to me!
 Even more meaningful to me, though, has been watching the launches of so many people's personal websites.

 ![](https://media.giphy.com/media/L2jHJeRY4twe4/giphy.gif)

-But, making, deploying, and maintaining a Hugo website using blogdown was not always pain-free.
+But, the process of creating and maintaining a Hugo website using blogdown was not always pain-free.
+Sometimes we have Hugo "improvements" to thank, other times your Hugo theme is to blame, and some pain was caused by blogdown itself.
+Regardless of where the pain originates from, it was clear that there was work to be done to support our community of users.

 ![](https://media.giphy.com/media/xT0xeK2LxlMVXiAOuk/giphy.gif)